fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-But you can use the special comparators: JSON_OBJECT_NON_EXTENSIBLE , JSON_ARRAY_NON_EXTENSIBLE for exact match
+But you can use the special comparators: JSON_OBJECT_NON_EXTENSIBLE or JSON_ARRAY_NON_EXTENSIBLE for exact match

 ```javascript
 String expected = "{\"b\":\"val1\"}";